mmistakes/made-mistakes-jekyll/src/_posts/articles/2011-04-21-collecting-records-artwork.md

 ## More to Come

-Just finished capturing some photographs of artwork that ranges from black/white ink drawings, fancy die-cuts, to sleeves printed on vellum with metallic inks.
-If this sort of stuff interests you: [follow me on Twitter](https://twitter.com/mmistakes), [bookmark the site](http://mademistakes.com/ "Bookmark Made Mistakes"), or [subscribe to the RSS feed](http://feeds.feedburner.com/MadeMistakes) so you don't miss out on any of this nerdom.
+Just finished capturing some photographs of artwork that ranges from black/white ink drawings, fancy die-cuts, to sleeves printed on vellum with metallic inks...